niemasd/NiemaGraphGen/README.md

 sudo mv ngg_* /usr/local/bin/ # optional; install NGG executables globally
 ```

+You can also find a Docker container of NGG on DockerHub: [niemasd/niemagraphgen](https://hub.docker.com/r/niemasd/niemagraphgen)

 # Usage
 Each graph generator is implemented as its own `ngg_*` executable.
 To view each generator's usage message, simply run the executable with the `-h` or `--help` argument: